 What Are The Consequences Of a DUI Conviction?

 Indiana has recently experienced one of the biggest overhauls of sentencing laws in quite some time.
 As a result, it is imperative that the attorney you consult with fully comprehends the latest revisions to the Indiana code specifically as related to potential drunk driving sanctions within your specific factual circumstances.
 With that said, I offer the following and extremely abbreviated information as to the recent revisions:

 First offense drunk driving convictions (without causing bodily injury or death, or without a minor in vehicle) carry a maximum penalty of one year in jail/five thousand dollars in fines and up to a one year drivers license suspension.
 If a fact pattern allows for a lower level drunk driving consideration, it is possible to limit potential criminal penalty to two months in jail with a cap at a five hundred dollar fine.
 Further, a license suspension can be limited to a cap of two months in such special circumstances.

-If one has a prior drunk driving conviction within five years, felony rules apply in Indiana.
-For a second offense in five years or special circumstances such as a minor in vehicle or causing serious bodily injury within a first offense drunk driving conviction, one can face imprisonment for up to two and one half years.
+If one has a prior drunk driving conviction within seven years, felony rules apply in Indiana.
+For a second offense in seven years or special circumstances such as a minor in vehicle or causing serious bodily injury within a first offense drunk driving conviction, one can face imprisonment for up to two and one half years.
 For elevated felonies involving death one can be punishable by up to twelve years imprisonment.
 All felonies in Indiana carry a maximum fine of $10,000 dollars.
-Although a second offense dui beyond five years is a misdemeanor, a minimum of five days in jail or two hundred forty hours of community service work must be served to the maximum of one year incarceration for a misdemeanor sentence.
+Although a second offense dui beyond seven years is a misdemeanor, a minimum of five days in jail or two hundred forty hours of community service work must be served to the maximum of one year incarceration.